 The view displays what the presenter tells it to.
 Based on user interaction, it responds to the presenter with messages.

-The interactor contains business logic as per a per use-case basis.
+The interactor contains business logic on a per-use-case basis.

-The view logic and view state comes under the presenter.
+The view logic and view state come under the presenter.
 The view is changed as per the interator’s message

 These are the basic models that the interactor uses.

 The router controls which view will be displayed and what the next view will be.

 - It simplifies multiple complex projects

 - A good fit to operable architecture for large teams